Login

 Note how the interest-only payment drops from $545 to $526 after the extra payment.

-This is the correct way to apply the payment - something that other online calculators don't usually handle properly.
-That is if they even let you plan for extra payments between regular payments.
+This is the correct way to apply the payment—something that other online calculators do not usually handle properly, if they allow extra payments between regular payments at all.

 The Interest-Only Payment Method is a Special Case

-Most frequently, the periodic payments get allocated to both principal and interest.
-Thus with each payment, the loan balance is being reduced.
+Most frequently, the periodic payments are allocated to both principal and interest.
+With each payment, the loan balance is reduced.

 But what if the borrower wants to pay even less per period?

-If that's the case, the lender may agree to make the balloon loan one where the borrower pays only the interest due on each payment date.
-Paying only the interest each period reduces the payment amount even more for the borrower.
+In that case, the lender may agree to make the balloon loan one where the borrower pays only the interest due on each payment date.
+Paying only the interest each period reduces the payment amount even further for the borrower.

 Interest-only option selected for the regular periodic payments